lawrobar90/ace-box-ext-hot-perform-vegas-app/roles/my-use-case/files/hot-businessanalytics/lab-guide/Guides/Lab_4.md

 event.type
 ```
 - [ ] Go back into your Vegas Casino UI, and you should have an "**Account Locked**" message with a full red background.
-- [ ] You are now deemed to be a cheater, thrown out of the hotel and have a cirminal record....
+- [ ] You are now deemed to be a cheater, thrown out of the casino and potentially have a cirminal record....
 Well done!